Lima Stargazing & Astronomy Report

 Is Lima good for stargazing?

 Not for serious deep-sky observing.
-Lima is a severe urban sky where the Moon, planets, and a handful of bright targets are the realistic options from the city itself.
+Lima is a poor city sky where the Moon, planets, and a handful of bright targets are the realistic options from the city itself.

 Is Lima good for astrophotography?